 2.)
 Watch the sunset from Tibidabo

-Head up here around dusk and watch the sunset whilst taking a ride on the Ferris Wheel, I promise you, it’s one of the nicest ways to enjoy a sunset in the city.
+Head up here around dusk and watch the sunset whilst taking a ride on the Ferris Wheel.
+I promise you, it’s one of the nicest ways to enjoy a sunset and one of the best things to see in Barcelona at dusk.

 3.)
 Visit Sagrat Cor